 - Growing herbs to be used in meals

 With a sophisticated self-regulated climate control system, our state-of-the-art greenhouse in Oconomowoc makes it possible to stay connected with the environment and grow plants year-round.
 Getting messy and making mistakes is all a part of the experience.

 At Rogers, recreational therapy encompasses a number of meaningful therapeutic activities promoting physical movement, which encourage a lifelong, healthy lifestyle.

-Located in the lower gardens at Rogers Memorial Hospital–Oconomowoc, our 40-foot labyrinth offers you a journey of twists and turns almost a quarter mile long.
+Located in the lower gardens at Rogers in Oconomowoc, our 40-foot labyrinth offers you a journey of twists and turns almost a quarter mile long.
 Rogers’ labyrinth is challenging, but easily navigable.
 Labyrinths require us to focus on the journey ahead.
 Some turns we make help us get closer to our goals, while others do not—similar to the choices we make in life at work or home.

-You can take advantage of our scenic lakeside setting in Oconomowoc to paddle board as part of experiential therapy there.
-Under the guidance of trained staff, you’ll use a traditional surf board and paddle to propel yourself across the top of the water while standing on the board.
+Patients can take advantage of our scenic lakeside setting as part of experiential therapy.
+Under the guidance of trained staff, patients use a traditional surf board and paddle to propel across the top of the water while standing on the board.
 Paddle boarding can be empowering.
 It builds confidence and reminds patients what they are capable of, their strengths and coordination as they challenge themselves to overcome fears and self-doubt, and leads to a more positive mood and outlook.

-Adults and children receiving treatment may engage in adventure-based experiences on a woodland ropes course.
-With the security of safety equipment and the support of your team below, you’ll make your way across the ropes course, which is suspended mid-air.
+Patients may engage in adventure-based experiences on our woodland ropes course.
+With the security of safety equipment and the support of the team below, patients make their way across the ropes course that is suspended mid-air.
 Oftentimes, people who thought they would never be able to complete the course are amazed by their own ability and determination after finishing.